 I hope this map that I happened to click on the Monastery complex, proves handy to the readers!

-The Mindrolling Monastery Dehradun complex comprises of the stupa, the monastery, the quarters of the monks and other structures as mentioned in the map.
+The Mindrolling Monastery Dehradun complex comprises of the stupa, monastery, the monks’ living quarters and other structures as mentioned in the map.
 This should give us a fair idea of what all to see on a visit to the Mindrolling Monastery Dehradun.

 Why the name ‘Mindrolling’?

-Monasteries are supposedly places to train the minds of monks to be calmer, learn and practice the teachings of Buddhism and develop an attitude of Zen!
+Monasteries are supposedly places to train the minds of monks to be calm, learn and practice the teachings of Buddha and develop an attitude of Zen!
 So, why should the mind be rolling that too in a monastery??!!

 I got my answer when I researched a little more on this and realized that I had been pronouncing the name wrong, all along!
 The actual pronunciation is ‘Mìn-drolling’.